 Yoga Stretch Strap

-These are just some of the ways a Gravity Ball can serve as a substitution for the medicine ball, kettlebell, dumbbell, yoga or stretching strap and a foam roller.
+These are just some of the ways a Gravity Ball™ can serve as a substitute for a medicine ball, kettlebell, dumbbell, yoga or stretching strap and a foam roller.
 A Gravity Ball™ not only provides a compact, versatile design but also a safe and effective alternative to many traditional pieces of equipment with applications in a variety of fields, making the world of Gravity Ball™ truly limitless.